fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADUser.md

 ```

 ### -Password
-New password for the user.
+Specifies the new password for the user.
 It must meet the tenant's password complexity requirements.
 It is recommended to set a strong password.